Slowcooker Chicken Pumpkin Chili

 - Add the remaining ingredients and lock the lid.

-- Set the instant pot to pressure cooker on high for 14 minutes.
+- Set the instant pot to “pressure cooker” on HIGH for 14 minutes.

 - Once the beeper goes off, let the Instant Pot manually release for 15 minutes.

-How to Freeze Chili
+How to Store Pumpkin Chili

 Whether you make pumpkin chili in the slow cooker or instant pot, you may have extra to store or freeze.